BTrain137/DotDot/gitguardian/README.md

 Local `gitguardian` is intended to prevent accidental keys from being deployed a remote remote.
 Pre-commit is used to block commits with keys even before `git push`

+## Setup new repos (cloned and init):

-## Setup: WARNING!!!
+WARNING!!!
 This installation guide uses brew

+Requirements:
+  - Mac OS
+  - Homebrew

 ### #1 Sign up:
 Sign up for [gitguardian.com](https://dashboard.gitguardian.com/auth/signup)